PyFi-Training/Connecting-PyFi-s-custom-demo-to-Excel/README.md

 ## Background

-PyFi’s Python demo focuses on extracting and labeling financial transaction data.
+PyFi’s AI for Finance demo executes logic technically impossible in Excel, injects intelligence into the workflow via the OpenAI API, and automates a multi-hour financial analysis, in just a few seconds.

 This project takes the **output of that demo** and produces a stakeholder-ready Excel report:

 - Raw labeled data